mySimonID/NodeJSToDoList/README.md

 This refers to the instance of Docker that has been set-up on port 49160.
 If you specify a different port number or deploy the ToDoList Server to somewhere different, then change this reference.

-Once this project is downloaded to your machine, use 'npm i' to reinstall the node packages and then use 'npm start'.
+Once this project is downloaded to your machine, run the following commands to install the node packages and start the project:

+- npm i
+- npm start

 ## Future enhancements
 - [ ] Implement authentication